zatserkovnyy/mpv-sast/README.md

 ### 6. Timing and debouncing

-A short debouncing delay (`0.1` s via `track_update_timer`) is used on `file-loaded` and `tracks-changed` to prevent event spamming and allow mpv to finish probing tracks.
+A debouncing delay (`0.1` s via `debounce_timer`) is used on `tracks-changed` to prevent event spamming, alongside a short initialization timeout (`0.05` s) on `file-loaded` to let mpv finish probing tracks.
 You can adjust this value in the script if you experience issues on slower systems or network drives.

 ## Adapting for other languages / regions